Treatment of Painful Diabetic Neuropathy

 Treatment

-- Control of blood glucose levels
+Control of blood glucose levels

-- Prescribed oral medications
+Prescribed oral medications

 Before you reach for the usual painkillers, it might be worth getting a diagnosis from your doctor.
 Over-the-counter pain medicines are not recommended: they may not work well for treating nerve pain and can have serious side effects.

 You do not have to be depressed for an antidepressant to help relieve your nerve pain; antidepressants are the most common form of treatment.
-According to the National Institute of Diabetes, drug options include tricyclic antidepressants (e.g. Norpramin, Pertofrane), other antidepressants such as duloxetine (Cymbalta), anticonvulsants such as pregabalin (Lyrica), and various opiods and opioid like drugs.
+According to the National Institute of Diabetes, drug options include tricyclic antidepressants (e.g., Norpramin, Pertofrane), other antidepressants such as duloxetine (Cymbalta), anticonvulsants such as pregabalin (Lyrica), and various opioids and opioid like drugs.
 Duloxetine and pregabalin are approved by the U.S. Food and Drug Administration specifically for treating PDN.

-- Topical medications
+Topical medications

-- Therapies and more
+Therapies and more

 Treatment of painful diabetic neuropathy is complex and may involve a combination of medications or treatments.
-Patient suitability, benefits and potentially adverse side effects need to be considered for any treatment, but there is hope.
+Patient suitability, benefits, and potentially adverse side effects need to be considered for any treatment, but there is hope.

 Recent Posts

-November 12, 2019Share this Post
+November 26, 2024Share this Post